anoma/nspec/docs/node_architecture/engines/identity_management_overview.juvix.md

 A `DeleteIdentityResponse` provides the response from an attempt to delete an identity.

-- `error`: An error message if identity deletion failed.
+- `err`: An error message if identity deletion failed.

 ## Message sequence diagrams